 Two York U grad students receive Hilary M. Weston scholarships

-Ontario is recognizing two York graduate social work students with the Hilary M. Weston Scholarship for their outstanding efforts and commitment to the study of mental health.
+Ontario is recognizing two York graduate social work students - Amber Reid and Edward Hon Sing-Wong - with the Hilary M. Weston Scholarship for their outstanding efforts and commitment to the study of mental health.

 York U PhD student gets $10,000 fellowship to study effectiveness of poverty protests

-A $10,000 supplemental award will help a third-year York PhD student study the effectiveness of poverty groups’ protest tactics and how government bureaucracies respond to those tactics.
+A $10,000 supplemental award will help A.J.
+Withers, a third-year York PhD student, to study the effectiveness of poverty groups’ protest tactics and how government bureaucracies respond to those tactics.